thredcloud/schema-validator/README.md

 # thred-schema-validator

-JSON Schema validator for URL $id and $ref
+Node-red JSON Schema validator node for schemas with URL-based $id and $ref.